Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 **Mitigation measure:**\
 Tried to adapt as the problem evolved.\
 Took several iterations of modelling, trial and error to finalise the methodology.\
-Nevertheless it was exciting to be on my toes.

 ### Problem 2:
 **Simply throwing a standard Machine learning algo at a particular business problem is not enough.
 Each business scenario is different.**\